 In accordance with equal education opportunity laws, Franklin & Marshall College arranges to provide appropriate academic accommodations for students whose disabilities limit their participation in academic programs for which they are qualified.
 Students are required to notify the College if they will require special services or accommodations in the classroom or if they want faculty, academic advisers, or administrative offices notified of a disability.
 Appropriate academic accommodations for students with disabilities are determined on an individual basis utilizing the required documentation of the disability.

 The College does not have a special program for students with disabilities.
 For example, there are no special classes or tutors for students with learning disabilities or attention deficit hyperactivity disorder.
 The academic support system for a student with a disability is the same as the academic support system for all students.

-The College has designated Dean Todd DeKay as the individual who coordinates services and accommodations to meet the needs of students with disabilities that limit their participation in the programs and activities of the College.
-Dean DeKay works closely with Chetan Joshi, Ph.D. a staff psychologist at the Counseling Services who serves as a consultant to the Disability Services.
+The College has designated Alison Hobbs, Psy.D. as the Coordinator of Disability Services.
+In this role, Dr. Hobbs coordinates services and accommodations to meet the needs of students with disabilities that limit their participation in the programs and activities of the College.
+Dr. Hobbs reviews all required documentation of disability and determines the appropriate academic accommodations for each individual student.
 Every student at the College has the opportunity to complete a Disability Notification Form available throughout the year at Disability Services.
 The College considers information provided on this form as confidential and uses it to provide appropriate accommodations for qualifying students.